thackattack42/thackattack42.github.io/_portfolio/portfolio-1.md

 ## Weapon Mechanics

 The next major gameplay system we needed to add was our weapon mechanics.
+This was by far the most complex and time-comsuming system we implemented.
+We ended up reiterating and refactoring the weapon system at least 3 or 4 times before we finally got it to a place we were happy with.